What are the ‘Black Friday’ and ‘Cyber Monday’ days?

 The term ‘Black Friday’ was coined in the 1960s in the US.
 In a retail sense, it relates to a shift from red to black ink in accounting.
 The accounting was done manually back in the day, and the red ink indicated a loss, while the black ink indicated a profit.
-The change was happening due to the start of the shopping season before Christmas.
-The retailers soon found out that they could draw crowds by offering discounts, and Black Friday became ‘the day to shop’.
+The change happened due to the shopping season starting before Christmas.
+The retailers soon discovered they could draw crowds by offering discounts, and Black Friday became ‘the day to shop.’
 With the development of the Internet and other technologies, the trend moved to the online format.

 Black Friday and Cyber Monday are not just hype.
-They are serious trends — and this also is present in the Travel industry.
-According to Mark Crossey from Skyscanner US, this year, Black Friday will deliver a significant spike in Travel sales.
+They are serious trends — also present in the Travel industry.
+According to Mark Crossey from Skyscanner US, Black Friday will deliver a significant spike in Travel sales this year.
 Moreover, research conducted by Adobe Analytics reveals that spending via smartphones accounted for 46.5% of all holiday sales on Thanksgiving Day and 40% on Black Friday.
-Travel businesses that offer a seamless and comfortable experience — also in terms of the first touchpoint (apps) — can count on a rise in their sales.
-Other factors are a sign of opportunities for making a profit in the travel industry.
-A study by CNBC shows that the reduction of discounts and shipping delays encourage consumers to shift from purchasing physical products to buying services that deliver the experience — such as travels.
+Travel businesses that offer a seamless and comfortable experience — in terms of the first touchpoint (apps) — can count on increasing sales.
+Other factors are a sign of opportunities for profit-making in the travel industry.
+A CNBC study shows that reducing discounts and shipping delays encourages consumers to shift from purchasing physical products to buying services that deliver the experience — such as travel.
 This is the best time to plan advertising campaigns in the travel industry.
 The latest Travel Recovery Report shows that around 60% of searches globally are for a month or less in advance.
 It looks like this tendency can be applied to Black Friday and Cyber Monday sales.
 Customers will search for opportunities to let off steam related to the pandemic and its effects (i.e., lockdowns and going remote at work).
 Statistics from Similarweb present that web traffic can hit the roof in the Black Friday and Cyber Monday period — this is an excellent opportunity to implement good advertising campaigns in the Travel sector.
 So check the Itaka App and plan your getaway for a fair price!

 Many studies and research show the potential of Black Friday and Cyber Monday in the travel industry.
-But, as we mentioned before, there is a special day for those who want to plan their next journey.
+But, as we mentioned, there is a special day for those who want to plan their next journey.
 It’s Travel Tuesday, featuring discounts on flights, cruises, hotel stays, and more.
-According to Hopper, Travel Tuesday usually brings twice as many deals than Black Friday and Cyber Monday together.
-Of course, the year 2020 was unusual — not only for the Travel industry — but given that customers can now travel much more than in the previous year, it looks like Travel Tuesday 2021 will beat the record.
-In addition, Itaka app by Axabee makes planning trips easier for travelers — so keep an eye for the best deals there, especially on Travel Tuesday.
+According to Hopper, Travel Tuesday usually brings together twice as many deals as Black Friday and Cyber Monday together.
+Of course, the year 2020 was unusual — not only for the Travel industry — but given that customers can now travel much more than the previous year, it looks like Travel Tuesday 2021 will beat the record.
+In addition, the Itaka app by Axabee makes planning trips easier for travelers — so keep an eye out for the best deals there, especially on Travel Tuesday.

-– There is 8% year-on-year increase of online sales on Black Friday, according to NRF;
+– There is an 8% year-on-year increase in online sales on Black Friday, according to NRF;

 – Online shopping around the Cyber week period in 2020 brought revenue of $74.6 billion (39%) from shoppers who used smartphones and $113.6 billion (61%) from shoppers who used their laptops and other devices – as shown by Adobe;